Explore Science-first Philosophy

 Is what I’m doing making this system stronger — or weaker?

-That question applies to your marriage.
+That question applies to your relationships.
 Your business.
 Your politics.
 Your environment.
 Your habits.
-That’s ethics in TST.
+And it works at every level — personal, relational, institutional.
+That’s ethics.

 Not Perfection — Refinement